 Living in a small Italian village can be ideal.
 The truth is there are probably more people living in small Italian towns than most people imagine.
 After all, not everyone can live in a big city.

 Whether it’s the rolling hills of Tuscany, on top of rugged mountains or beachside, small towns offer plenty of fresh air.
-The ideal climate and fertile soil produce food that not only tastes great but also is good for you.
+The ideal climate and fertile soil produce food that tastes not only great but also is good for you.

 Here in Campagna, the rich soil from the mighty Vesuvius produces supersized fruit and vegetable that taste as they look.
 It also helps that Italy has banned the use of GMO products and pesticides.
 It’s hard to find things that taste bad.